What Is Secondary DNS

 Faster Query Response

-Multiple nameservers in different geographic locations mean resolvers can query the nearest one, reducing latency for users worldwide.
+Multiple nameservers in different geographic locations mean resolvers can query an available server that is close in network terms, reducing latency for many users.
 This is especially effective with anycast routing where each nameserver IP is announced from multiple locations via BGP.

 DDoS Resilience